ebasakt/movie_recommendation_project/README.md

 [Link to dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset)

+# Movie Recommendation Pipeline

 A content-based movie recommendation system built with Python, Pandas, and Scikit-learn.
 This project demonstrates a simple ETL pipeline and feature-based recommendation engine using TF-IDF and cosine similarity.

-# Movie Recommendation Pipeline

-A friendly, content-based movie recommendation system built with Python, Pandas, and Scikit-learn.
-It cleans and transforms movie metadata, generates TF-IDF features from overviews and genres, and recommends similar movies.

 ## Pipeline Overview